KevinGeorgeKuruvilla/challenge/README.md

 - The destination folders for each file type.\*

 target_directories:
 png: "C:/Users/YourUser/Pictures/PNGs"
 jpeg: "C:/Users/YourUser/Pictures/JPEGs"
 pdf: "C:/Users/YourUser/Documents/PDFs"
 mp3: "C:/Users/YourUser/Music/MP3s"
 plain: "C:/Users/YourUser/Documents/TextFiles"

 Note for Windows users: Use forward slashes (/) or double backslashes (\\) in your paths.

-#▶️ Usage
+# ▶️Usage

 To run the application, simply execute the gui_app.py script from the root of the project directory:

 Bash

-python gui_app.py
+_python gui_app.py_
 The graphical user interface will appear.
 From there, you can:

-Click "Start Service" to begin monitoring the staging directory.
+_Click "Start Service" to begin monitoring the staging directory._

-Modify the directory paths and click "Save Configuration".
+_Modify the directory paths and click "Save Configuration"._

-Click "Stop Service" to pause the monitoring.
+_Click "Stop Service" to pause the monitoring._